skypjack/entt/docs/md/faq.md

 conflicts with their counterparts in the standard library and therefore in errors during compilation.

-It's a pretty big problem but fortunately it's not a problem of `EnTT` and there is a fairly simple solution to it.<br/>
+It is a pretty big problem.
+However, fortunately it is not a problem of `EnTT` and there is a fairly simple solution to it.<br/>
 It consists in defining the `NOMINMAX` macro before including any other header so as to get rid of the extra definitions: